How important is self-care?

 Self-care is not earned! #MyChronicLife

-If you want to start your day with a cup of Starbucks coffee and can afford to, then do it!
+If you want to start your day with a Starbucks coffee and can afford to, do it!

 Yes, many “treats” come with a price tag, but that doesn’t mean that you can’t spend a little on yourself now and then.
 However, there are many FREE things that you can also treat yourself with!
 Sometimes, just spending time soaking in the bathtub and reading a book is all it takes to bring a little peace and joy into your life.